About us

 A little about our present:

-It has been an exciting period of great growth in the life of St Andrew’s church.
+It has been an exciting period of growth in the life of St Andrew’s church.
 In July 2021 Fr Andy was licensed here as parish priest and so began a relationship with our neighbouring parish of St Michael’s, Wood Green which has helped to revitalise the life and mission of our church.
 As part of this relationship, a handful of members of St Michael’s started worshipping at St Andrew’s.
-This partnership sees the two churches collaborate in our patterns of midweek worship and on high days and holy days during the year.
+This partnership saw the two churches collaborate in our patterns of midweek worship and on high days and holy days during the year.

 Our worship is in the anglo-catholic tradition and is centered around the Eucharist.
 The regular pattern of worship and prayer in the church is the source from which everything else in the life of this parish church flows.
 Our service to and witness in the local community is rooted in our worship together.

 We recognise that people enter our church for all sorts of different reasons and with different needs.
 We want to make crossing that threshold as easy as possible.
 Whether you're a regular church goer or not, all are welcome here.
+We hope you find a place of holiness and hospitality.

 It is a really exciting time to join the church family here at St Andrew’s and we look forward to meeting you.
 We hope you will feel at home among us and be drawn closer to the living God whose love we proclaim and share in the name of Jesus Christ our Lord.